rstudio/rstudio-docker-products/package-manager/README.md

 If the license file does not successfully activate, the container should fail to start under most circumstances.
 You can still verify the container's licensing status by running the `status` command against the `license-manager` binary.

+Depending on how the license file was provided, the `License-File` field may be `/var/lib/rstudio-pm/*.lic` or `/home/rstudio-pm/.rstudio-pm/*.lic`.
+Either path should work so long as the `Status` field shows `Activated`.

 ```bash
 $ docker exec -it <container name> /opt/rstudio-pm/bin/license-manager status
 TTY detected.
 Printing informational message about logging configuration.
 Logging configuration loaded from '/etc/rstudio/logging.conf'.
 Logging to '/var/log/rstudio/rstudio-server/license-manager.log'.